xericguzman/roll-the-dice/README.md

 ## Extra Credit

-* Create a new file, `custom-roll.js`, that prompts the user for how many sides the dice shouldd have, then simulates a roll of a dice with that many sides.
+* Create a new file, `custom-roll.js`, that prompts the user for how many sides the dice should have, then simulates a roll of a dice with that many sides.

 * Create a new file, `rigged-dice.js`, which prompts the user first for a number of sides, then for a rigged number.
 The dice should roll the rigged number twice as frequently as the other numbers!